What is Financial Modeling?

 Example #5 Sum-of-the-parts (SOTP)

-- Valuing of huge conglomerates becomes difficult to value the company as a whole with one single valuation method.
+- Valuing of huge conglomerates becomes challenging to value the company as a whole with one single valuation method.

-- So, valuation for the different segments is carried out separately by suitable valuation methods for each segment.
+- So, valuation for the different segments is carried out separately by suitable valuation methods for each element.

 - Once all the segments are valued separately, the sum of valuations is added together to get the valuation of the conglomerate as a whole.